Patient education: Atopic dermatitis (eczema) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Approach to the patient with a scalp eruption
+Approach to the patient with a scalp disorder

-Introducing formula and solid foods to infants at risk for allergic disease
+Introducing formula to infants at risk for allergic disease

 The impact of breastfeeding on the development of allergic disease